urql-graphql/urql/docs/concepts/core-package.md

 - the framework integration that allows you to declaratively write queries and mutations in your preferred framework, which are currently the `urql` or `@urql/preact` packages
 - the `Client` that manages the operation lifecycle and results
-- and; exchanges that may either be some default exchanges or some from external packages
+- and, exchanges that may either be some default exchanges or some from external packages

-On this page we'll learn about the latter two points, which is shared logic that isn't specific to any framework, like React code or Preact code.
+On this page we'll learn about the latter two points, which is shared logic that isn't specific to any framework, like React or Preact code.

 [We'll learn more about _Exchanges_ on the next page.](./exchanges.md)